-All vehicles must be removed from MSU property within 24 hours of sale completion.
+All vehicles must be removed from MSU property within two business days of sale completion.
 Failure to re-move the vehicle will result in daily storage charges.
 All storage charges must be paid in full prior to removal of sold vehicle.

 At the time of completion of the Vehicle Sale, Buyer will be provided with the Buyer's Guide document for the specific vehicle, a generic copy of this form is available in PDF version at the following link: Buyer's Guide.

-Under no circumstances does the Surplus Store warrant sale vehicles.
+Under no circumstances does the MSU Surplus Store warrant sale vehicles.
 Buyer is responsible for all costs of all repairs and maintenance the vehicle requires.
-MSU assumes no responsibility for any repairs regardless of any oral statements made about the vehicle.
+MSU Surplus Store assumes no responsibility for any repairs regardless of any oral statements made about the vehicle.